AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_SettingUp.rst

    substantially reduce the size of the download by skipping extraneous parts of the git history.
-   Developers may wish to omit these flags in order download the complete git history of PeleLMeX and its submodules, though standard ``git`` commands may also be used after a shallow clone to optain the skipped portions if needed.
+   Developers may wish to omit these flags in order download the complete git history of PeleLMeX and its submodules, though standard ``git`` commands may also be used after a shallow clone to obtain the skipped portions if needed.

 #.
 Move into the Exec folder containing your tutorial.
 To do so: ::